lukemassa-hiro/lukemassa-hiro/README.md

 </p>

-> _“Delivering more than products — delivering self-esteem, care, and connection.”_
+> _“Delivering more than products, delivering self-esteem, care, and connection.”_

 ---